dbpedia/extraction-framework/README.md

 In addition to the core components, a number of utility packages offers essential functionality to be used by the extraction code:

 * **Ontology** Classes used to represent an ontology.
 Methods for both, reading and writing ontologies are provided.
-All classes are located in the namespace `tree/master/core/src/main/scala/org//dbpediaextraction/ontology `
+All classes are located in the namespace `org.dbpedia.extraction.ontology`.
 * **DataParser** Parsers to extract data from nodes in the abstract syntax tree.
-All classes are located in the namespace `tree/master/core/src/main/scala/org/dbpedia/extraction/dataparser`
+All classes are located in the namespace `org.dbpedia.extraction.dataparser`.
 * **Util** Various utility classes.
-All classes are located in the namespace  `tree/master/core/src/main/scala/org/dbpedia/extraction/util`
+All classes are located in the namespace `org.dbpedia.extraction.util`.

 <a name="dump-extraction-module"></a>
 ### Dump extraction Module